Free Media Subscriptions

 This Center can help you in many areas, but for this course you should consider visiting for English tutoring.
 I encourage you to visit the center and get tutoring to help you on your essays and other writing assignments.
 Always remember to bring a print out of the assignment (which you can download/print from our course site) and the reading with you to your tutoring session so that you and your tutor can work on the particulars of your assignment.

-This calendar has important dates, including holidays (when there are no classes scheduled), reading day, final exams, and CUNY conversion days.
+This calendar has important dates, including holidays (when there are no classes scheduled), reading day, final exams, CUNY conversion days. and important deadlines (such as timeline for adding, dropping, and withdrawing from classes)

-You have access to computers, printers, and other technology at City Tech.
+You have access to computers, printers, and other technology at the Computing Labs at City Tech.
 Some examples of where you can use technology on campus are the Library, Atrium Learning Center, and the Tech Learning Center (TLC).

 *A note about printing in computer labs: